Behodler/limbo/documentation/MonetaryPolicy.md

 This creates an incentive to list as many SCX LP tokens in Crossover pools as possible to produce as many PyroTokens as possible.
 It may be desirable that every time a new project is listed for Crossover staking on Behodler, a corresponding suite of LP tokens is listed including an SCX/Project pair, allowing for the creation of more Pyro- LP tokens.
 Pyro- LP tokens containing SCX provide an additional source of revenue to holders of SCX and support the health of Limbo and the integrity of Flan in a way that requires no additional Flan rewards to be minted.

 ## Summary
-This section will bring the anaysis above together by first reminding the reader of the ambient assumptions made, then by revisiting the important equations and finally by producing policy recommendations for the community.
+This section will bring the analysis above together by first reminding the reader of the ambient assumptions made, then by revisiting the important equations and finally by producing policy recommendations for the community.

 ### Assumptions made